ikaipu/react-firebase-code-base/README.md

-# Web App Code Base
+# React Firebase Code Base

-This project is used as an base code platform for web system applications.
+This project is used as an base code platform of React.js, Firebase configurations.

 ## Environments